child-duckling/caltran-cameras/README.md

-A simple web app to use with Caltrans' camera network
+A simple web app to see and interact with Caltrans' road camera network